 With its shops and restaurants, The Streets of St. Charles has become the go-to for grown-ups in the region.
-But on March 25, kids will have a place here to call their own when Play Street Museum opens the doors to its first Midwestern location.
+But now kids have a place here to call their own at Play Street Museum.

 Since 2014, this interactive children’s museum has wowed families in Dallas with inventive, hands-on activities that spark kids’ imaginations and pique their curiosity.
 Its growing popularity led the museum to expand its mission to other cities in Texas, and thanks to two dedicated moms, the fun has migrated north to Missouri, giving families a new way to play.